felipeoliverai/data-science/README.md

-# Projetos Data Science
+# Data Science Projects
-Portifólio de projetos open sources de Data Science e Análise de dados.
+Portfolio of open source projects for Data Science and Data Analysis.